-- The PE point at the AC output port is used only as a PE equipotential point, and cannot substitute for the PE point on the enclosure. - Keep the AC output power cable and the PE cable close to each other. - Keep the AC output power cable and the DC input power cable close to each other. - Ensure that the cable jacket is inside the connector. - Ensure that the exposed core is totally inserted into the cable hole. - Ensure that AC output cable is secured.
-Failing to do so may cause device malfunction or damage to its AC connector. - Ensure that the cable is not twisted.
+- The PE point at the AC output port is used only as a PE equipotential bonding point, and cannot substitute for the PE point on the enclosure. - Keep the AC output power cable and the PE cable close to each other. - Keep the AC output power cable and the DC input power cables close to each other. - Ensure that the cable jacket is inside the connector. - Insert the exposed core wires completely into the conductor insertion points. - Connect the AC output power cable securely.
+Otherwise, the device may fail to operate properly or the AC connector may be damaged. - Ensure that the cables are not twisted.

-Strip the insulation layers of the AC output power cable by the recommended length (17-19 mm) and crimp the cable conductors with the delivered cord end terminals.
-Ensure that the cord end terminals are completely inside the conductor insertion points.
-Tighten the cable conductors to a torque of 2.8-3.2 N·m.
+Strip the insulation layers of the AC output power cable by the recommended length (17-19 mm), crimp the conductors using the provided cord end terminals, ensure that the cord end terminals are completely inserted into the conductor insertion points, and secure the conductors to a torque of 2.8-3.2 N·m.
 Otherwise, the device may fail to run properly or be damaged during operation.